CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 <!-- Write your answer here -->

+ A great programmer is able to understand problems clearly, break them down into hypotheses, and propose solutions in a coherent manner.
+They understand concepts quickly, or ask the right questions to help make them clear, and don’t need to have everything written down in a specifications document.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->

+To try to solve a challenge, it is first necessary to properly understand and analyze the problem.
+The next step is to create the right solution plan.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+I try to figure out what the problem is first(debugging).
+Then I look at the online documentation on the problem(research on google).
+If I still can't solve it, I will ask a friend.